Click Here for Our Recommended Antivirus for Your Device

 Primary market facilities are offered only to specific investors who directly buy stocks and securities from the company or the firm selling it.
 These offerings are recognized as initial public offerings, also known as IPOs.

 The primary market offers to buy new equities and bonds.
-In secondary markets, the existing securities already issued for a long time are being sold to investors.
+In secondary markets, the existing securities already issued for a long time are sold to investors.

 Financial companies more involved in the private sector than the public sector also come under the capital market.